deepaksood619/deepaksood619.github.io/docs/databases/indexing/mysql-indexing.md

 ## Don't use functions in your queries

 MySQL generally can't use indexes on columns unless the columns are isolated in the query.
 So don't use functions or expressions in your queries.

-The second you dofunc(column) on leftyou can't use the index and a full table scan will occur.
+The second you do func(column) on left you can't use the index and a full table scan will occur.

 Examples:

 - WHERE id+3 = 4;*** BAD